 My stomach wasn’t growling, so my body couldn’t possibly need food.

-#1: Hunger is only expressed through a stomach growling.
+#1: Being hungry is only expressed through a stomach growling.

 #2: Not feeling hungry is nothing to worry about.

-Scientists at the University of California at Berkeley developed a Hunger-Satiety Scale, which describes ten differing stages of hunger.
+Scientists at the University of California at Berkeley developed a Hunger-Satiety Scale, which describes ten differing stages of being hungry.
 Ten indicates feelings of being extremely stuffed, to the point of nausea; the scale continues to the other extreme at one, which indicates total energy loss and lightheadedness.

 If your head aches and you can’t stop thinking about that peanut butter in the pantry and you almost pass out if you stand up too quickly, listen up–You.
 Are.
 Hungry.
 It doesn’t matter if your stomach isn’t grumbling.
 Your body is ravenous.